friedaloo/Summer-coursework/README.md

 #summer-coursework

-This branch of the repo contains the content of About us page.
-It has the about us page's HTML, CSS and JavaScript
+This branch of the REPO contains the code for footer and its CSS, this is a common code and CSS that will be necessary.